Industry Risk Assessment via Hierarchical Financial Data Using Stock Market Sentiment Indicators: Related Work

 Suryono et al. \cite{suryono2020challenges} provide an overview of Fintech research and categorize it by business process.
-They analyze the latest advances, potential gaps, trends and challenges in fintech research.
+They analyze the latest advances, potential gaps, trends, and challenges in fintech research.
 Chen \cite{chen2021stock} proposes a method for predicting short-term stock movements based on financial news headlines.
 The whole process includes news annotation, generation of PLM representation, training of neural network model, model verification of various indicators, and model output to guide trading strategies.
 They designed an RNN model that uses representations generated after fine-tuning BERT on domain corpora.
 They also introduced new indicators for assessing market news movements.
+Mikhaylov \cite{mikhaylov2023understanding} examines the risks involved in wallets, depository services, trading, lending, and borrowing in the cryptocurrency space and offers recommendations for policymakers to implement a regulatory framework for digital assets that is comparable to the traditional financial system.
+Mutalimov et al. \cite{mutalimov2021assessing} study the development of small and micro enterprises in the Russian Far East, using mathematical models and regression analysis to understand indicators and regional differences.
+They analyze the impact of economic, social, and environmental sustainability, point out development challenges, recommend that the government formulate policies to support small and micro enterprises, and propose an evaluation method system.
+This research provides reference value and emphasizes that small and micro enterprises need comprehensive measures.